iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   * If using Standard PWM, the module should play its two-note arming song as the flight controller starts sending 0% throttle commands once the safety switch is armed
   * On DSHOT, the module will not arm yet.

-6. Set the "Throttle %" to 5% and the "Duration" to 5s, and click "Test All Motors"
+6. Set the "Throttle %" to 5% and the "Duration" to 5s, and click "Test All Motors".
 7. The module should spin slowly for 5 seconds, and then stop.

   * On Standard PWM, the module will spin and stop without any additional arming or disarming noises
   * On DSHOT, the module will arm when you send the command, spin for the duration, and then stop and disarm again, since DSHOT sends a specific disarm command at the end of the test.

-8. Try some other throttle levels to see the module running at different speeds
+8. Try some other throttle levels to see the module running at different speeds.

-  * For DSHOT, you cannot go straight to a high throttle level, as the module will disarm after each command, and only re-arms on a throttle command close to 0%.
-So for DSHOT testing increase the duration and send a low level throttle command to arm the module, and before that command ends and the module disarms, send another higher throttle command.
+  * For DSHOT, you cannot command a high throttle level immediately as the module will disarm after each command, and only re-arms on a throttle command close to 0%.
+So for DSHOT testing, increase the duration and send a low level throttle command to arm the module, and before that command ends and the module disarms, send another higher throttle command.

-See the `Successful Test Videos`_ section below for a video of this whole process, which demonstrates what sounds you should expect from the module and it successfully spinning with Arducopter and Mission Planner.
+See the `Successful Test Videos`_ section below for a video of this whole process.
+It demonstrates what sounds you should expect to hear from the module, as well as the module successfully spinning with Arducopter and Mission Planner.

 PX4 and QGroundControl Configuration and Testing
 ================================================